Why an ancient archaeologist has been stealing our hearts for forty years

 They start chatting and of course it soon turns to shooting big Hollywood movies and the miseries that come with it.
 Lucas starts lamenting about robots always fumbling star wars Steal the Show, Spielberg Brings It Back With a Less Believable Mechanical Shark Jaws Which not only gave nightmares to the film watchers but also to the director.

 Spielberg says that sometimes he just wants to do something simple.
 Like a Bond movie.
 Lucas doesn’t have that proposition.
 But he still has a script on his desk that – in his own words – is far better than the adventures of the British spy.
-Raiders of the Lost ArkA film about an archaeologist who was then still called Indiana Smith and which required hardly mechanical ingenuity, to the great delight of both gentlemen.
+Raiders of the Lost ArkA film about an archaeologist who was still called Indiana Smith and which, to the delight of both gentlemen, required hardly any mechanical artifice.

 Together they give the main character a different, at least equally common family name and we know the rest of the story.
 After four films, written by Lucas and with Spielberg in the director’s chair, Indiana Jones remains one of the greatest movie heroes of all time.